-The key to writing a successful grant is to give them exactly what they ask for in the application.
-Follow the grantor's exact directions when completing the application to ensure you include all the information they want to see.
+The key to writing a successful grant is to give grantors exactly what they ask for in the application.

+- Follow the grantor's exact directions when completing the application to ensure you include all the information they want to see.
 Most grantors will not read your application if it does not follow their format or guidelines.
-Also, you want to be specific to give them succinct information without using unnecessary jargon.
+Also, you want to be specific, giving them succinct information without using unnecessary jargon. - Provide explicit, measurable objectives to determine the success of the project.